giuseppe88-sketch/simple-js-app/README.md

 - Within this project I build a web application whit HTML, CSS and JS that load from an external API using FETCH and Promises.

-- As a user I want to see a list of Pokemon in my Pokedex and I want to be able, one time select it, display all his details.
+- As a user I want to see a list of Pokemon in my Pokedex and I want to be able, one time select it, to display all his details.

 ## TECHNOLOGIES USED